sambuccid/hulipaa/users_and_roadmap.md

 - improve ci/cd pipeline
 - script to copy Readme to sub-folders that generate npm package

+### Get started page
+Create a get started page.
+It should be way smaller that the full tutorial.
+And it should contain the fewest steps required to have the library working.

 ### fully integrated with 11ty(spike)
 Need to see how much work would be needed to integrate it as a 11ty plugin.
 This involves it working with all the type of data(json, MD and so on) seamlessly.